 That covers the basics of generating ssh keys using the terminal in OS X. Next lets try something a little different.
 Generating a key in the cPanel of a webhost (Siteground) and adding that key to our Mac.
 We will follow these basic steps.

-5. Run ssh USER@HOST_NAME -p18765 (replace user with your username and host_name with ip of your server)
+- Run ssh USER@HOSTNAME -p18765 (replace user with your username and hostname with ip of your server)

 Lets try to go through these steps and see how we do.
 The first three steps here are pretty simple so I won’t be going over those.
 When you have the key pasted into the plaintext file remember that you can name the key whatever you want.
 So for consistency you may want to name it siteground_ssh or something similar.
 You will eventually have ssh keys from many different places, so this naming convention can help you keep track of them.